Ali-Mikael/Pen-testing/h6-shells.md

 ### Hide
-Let's go one step further and obfuscate the connection even more by using [mTLS](<https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/>) A.K.A Mutual TLS.
+Let's go one step further and obfuscate the connection even more by using `mTLS` A.K.A Mutual TLS.
+[7]

 ```console